oroszs/React-Practice-1/README.md

 This is a fully functional Texas Holdem web app created using JavaScript, SCSS, React, and Node JS.
-You may need to run npm install on the project directory after downloading from GitHub in order for the application to load successfully.
+It had been deployed to GitHub Pages for ease of use.

 # Getting Started with Create React App